V1EngineeringInc/V1EngineeringInc-Docs/docs/learn/motion.md

 Those total timing numbers aren't completely right.
 Because Marlin also doesn't go from a full stop to top speed instantly.
-It will use the acceleration values to decide how quickly to ramp up the speed to it's top speed.
+It will use the acceleration values to decide how quickly to ramp up the speed to its top speed.
 So this move that takes 2s and maxes out at 50mm/s in each direction will actually take a bit longer, because it will start out slower, and work its way up to 50mm/s.
 Then at the end, it will slow down before the end of the 100mm, and stop smoothly.
 You can really see the effect if you drop your accelerations very slow.
-Movements are more smooth, but they sometimes take a lot longer.
-The accelerations are also applied on a per axis basis, so on a high speed move, the X axis will be accelerating at it's max acceleration and the Y will be accelerating at it's max acceleration.
+Movements are smoother, but they sometimes take a lot longer.
+The accelerations are also applied on a per axis basis, so on a high speed move, the X axis will be accelerating at its max acceleration and the Y will be accelerating at its max acceleration.
 The total acceleration on a compound move will be higher along the line.

 Jerk, or Junction Deviation are used because even on the corner of a square, you don't want to stop